pratz1988/daycare_protal_backend/README.md

 # About the author

-Prathyusha is a budding programmer, curious about various things in programming.
+I (Prathyusha) am a budding programmer, curious about various things in programming.
 If you have any suggestions or questions, please feel free to reach out to me @ prathyusha.jaddu@gmail.com